rearc-data/publish-a-data-product-on-aws-data-exchange/CONTRIBUTING.md

 If you have any general feedback or suggestions for our ADX products, please contact us at data@rearc.io.

 #### Pull Request
 One of the major reasons we have made our ADX project repositories public is because we want to better maintain and improve the quality of our data products.
-We believe our subscribers (you) can play a critical role in this process, and actively encourage you to fork, branch and open a pull request on this repository.
+We believe our subscribers (you) can play a critical role in this process, and we actively encourage you to fork, branch and open a pull request on this repository.

-Before opening a pull request please familiarize yourself with the tools and directory layout used in this repository.
+Before opening a pull request please familiarize yourself with the [tools](#what-tools-are-you-using-throughout-your-adx-products) and [directory layout](#directory-layout) used in this repository.
 If you are looking to improve the project's included datasets you should direct yourself to the [`pre-processing/pre-processing-code`](./pre-processing/pre-processing-code) folder, as this is where the gathering and transforming of data occurs.

 When you are ready to open a pull request, please **be as descriptive as possible** regarding all improvements you have made.
 After reviewing your pull request, we may ask you to complete additional changes before your pull request is accepted.
 If we are unable to accept your pull request, we will make sure to offer context for our decision.